 Reads and executes the LISP code in the given file, with the output going to the other file.
-If OUTFILE is null, or is ommitted (the normal use), then the terminal is used.
+If OUTFILE is null, or is omitted (the normal use), then the terminal is used.

-(setreturncode U:integer):integer Type: eval, spread, Base
+(setreturncode U:integer):integer

 Sets the eventual OS return code. setreturncode nil reads the return code currently set up.